 I was born and raised in Danbury, Connecticut.
 My dad was a bodybuilder in his teenage years, so we always had a gym in our garage.
 From a young age, I fondly remember him teaching me how to train on our speed bag and to lift weights properly.
 I began weight training in earnest when I was 15 years old.
 It has been my passion ever since.
 After college at Southern Connecticut State University, I went on to receive a master’s degree in social work from Fordham University, and soon became a Licensed Clinical Social Worker.
 My first job in mental health was managing a halfway house for Silver Hill Hospital in New Canaan, Connecticut.
 I continued on as a privately practicing psychotherapist for over a decade.
 In 1999, I married and moved to Virginia.

 After my second son was born, I wanted to do something a little less demanding and a lot more fun.
 Since I was already in the gym every day, I decided to get certified in group fitness and teach some classes myself.
 I enjoyed it so much that I went on to earn an array of fitness certifications including a personal training certification.
 One of the best things I’ve ever done however was to embark upon my yoga journey.
-I began Vinyasa yoga trainings with YogaFit in 2006; I’ve taken many styles of yoga workshops and have recently completed my RYT- 500.
-I have already started on the path of a yoga therapy certification and will see where that takes me.
+I began Vinyasa yoga trainings with YogaFit in 2006; I’ve taken many styles of yoga workshops and have completed my E-RYT- 500.

 I have directed group fitness programs and have led fitness and yoga classes at numerous fitness facilities in the area.
 I love life and all it has to offer; ups and downs, joys and sorrows, easy stuff and challenges, laughter and tears, as I know it is all part of the journey.
 I try to embrace it all.
-I live in Waynesboro with my loving husband, three amazing sons, and my adorable cockapoo.
-Opening a studio of my own, and bringing yoga and all of its benefits to others has always been a dream of mine.
+I live in Waynesboro with my loving husband, three amazing sons (although two are in college), and my adorable Cockapoo and Labradoodle.
+Opening a studio of my own and bringing yoga and all of its benefits to others has always been a dream of mine.
 I am over the moon to see it come to fruition.
 I hope to see you there!